publishpress/PublishPress-Authors/readme.txt

 == Changelog ==

+= UNRELEASED =

+* Fixed: Fix relationship between post and author if not existent when running the function "get_multiple_authors".
+It fallbacks to the current post author, creating the Author term and relationship with the post, #396;

 = [3.12.0] - 2021-02-23 =

 * Added: Added filters for customizing the byline on Elementor skins: publishpress_authors_elementor_posts_skin_cards_byline, publishpress_authors_elementor_posts_skin_classic_byline, #335;